Have you marveled at living walls like this one and wondered how they do it?

 I described what I was looking to make to my DIY blogger friend from Home Jelly, Skaie Knox (fun side-note: I met Skaie after she read my Resting Bitch Face Post from the BlogHer conference we both attended).

 Skaie explained this is a simple project I can do easily, as Amazon sells the plant pockets to make living walls similar to the one at Shade Hotel!
 Well this was great news – and I found many different sizes of planter pockets on Amazon.
 I ended up buying vertical pockets which have 7 pouches.
-Can you believe they are only $10.98 each?
-I mean, can anyone compete with Amazon?

 I wanted to cover the whole 9ft x 9ft wall but I was afraid the plants might not do well once planted.
 To be safe, I ordered 7 pocket sets to install at the center of our wall.
 These pockets are sold in 2s, 3s, individual, vertical, horizontal, you name it.
 So it’s easy to add on pockets later.